WGUNDERWOOD/motifcluster/README.md

 [![license: GPL v3](https://img.shields.io/badge/license-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Source code for my paper
+R and Python code for motif-based spectral clustering of weighted directed networks.
-*Motif-Based Spectral Clustering of Weighted Directed Networks*, with Andrew Elliott and Mihai Cucuringu.
+This code is based on methods detailed in
-A preprint of this paper is avaliable at [arXiv:2004.01293](https://arxiv.org/abs/2004.01293).
+[Underwood, Elliott and Cucuringu, 2020], which is available at [arXiv:2004.01293](https://arxiv.org/abs/2004.01293).

 ## Introduction